 Moulin Rouge

 Does this place even need an introduction?
-Moulin Rouge is not only the most famous burlesque venue in the world, but also the birthplace of that frivolous (but actually very feminist) dance we all know as the French Cancan.
+Le Moulin Rouge is not only the most famous burlesque venue in the world, but also the birthplace of that frivolous (but actually very feminist) dance we all know as the French Cancan.
 Since 1889 (the same year the Eiffel Tower was constructed — coincidence?
-I think not), it brings joy (in the form of exposed bottoms) to children those who can appreciate the art.
-While nowadays fairly commercialised, it still has a lot of its old charm (as well as semi-original fin de siècle decor), but you either have to trust our word or swing by yourself, as there’s actually a no-photo policy inside.
+I think not), it has brought joy (in the form of exposed bottoms and beaucoup long, sexy, legs) to children those who can appreciate the art.
+While nowadays fairly commercialised, it still retains its old charm (as well as semi-original fin de siècle decor), but you either have to trust our word or swing by yourself, as there’s actually a no-photo policy inside.

-For even more info about the Moulin Rouge, check out our article.
+For even more info about the Moulin Rouge or to find the best options for tickets, check out our article.

 NEIGHBORHOOD: Pigalle